seansweeney/ags-tools/README.md

 * lib/agsextras.py - module containing common definitions
 * agsstopallstared.py - script to stop all started services
+* agsstopfromlist.py - script to stop all the services in a given list
 * agsstatusfromlist.py - script to get the status of all the services in a given list
 * agsstartfromlist.py - script to start all the services in a given list